nishantsingha13/nishantsingha13/README.md

 ## About Me

-I am currently studying Computer Science Engineering at SRM Institute of Science and Technology, KTR Chennai.
+I am currently a **4th year Computer Science Engineering** Student at **SRM Institute of Science and Technology**, KTR Chennai.
 I have completed my Higher Secondary and Secondary School in Jaipur, Rajasthan.
 I have experience with machine learning and data analysis, and I am currently learning programming and AI/ML.

 <p>🤔 I’m currently open for a new job opportunity.</p>
 <p>📄 <a href="https://drive.google.com/file/d/1UAnjDVd7FKqQSvjmmOVdeQolJhHRFeIe/view?usp=drivesdk" target="_blank">This is MY RESUME</a></p>